 Heart: A History by Sandeep Juahar

-A stand out for the concise presentation of the scientific developments in modern heart surgery balanced with a thoughtful personal narrative.
+A stand out for the concise presentation of the scientific developments in modern heart surgery balanced with a thoughtful personal narrative Heart: A History was a favorite this year.
 This book was part of my research but beyond being informative, it was well written and enjoyable.

 Catch and Kill by Rowan Farrow